giffordlabcvr/HCV-GLUE/README.md

 HCV-GLUE is a sequence-oriented resource for comparative genomic analysis of hepatitis C virus (HCV), developed using the [GLUE](https://github.com/giffordlabcvr/gluetools) software framework.
 It includes a web interface that can be used to create an HCV-GLUE web-server.

+GLUE is an open, integrated software toolkit designed for storing and interpreting sequence data.
+It supports the creation of bespoke projects, incorporating essential data items for comparative genomic analysis, such as sequences, multiple sequence alignments, genome feature annotations, and other associated data.

+Projects are loaded into the GLUE "engine," forming a relational database that represents the semantic relationships between data items.
+This foundation supports systematic comparative analyses and the development of sequence-based resources.

-HCV-GLUE contains HCV feature definitions, annotated reference sequences for all HCV genotypes and subtypes, and heirarchically ordered multiple sequence alignments.
+**HCV-GLUE** contains HCV feature definitions, annotated reference sequences for all HCV genotypes and subtypes, and heirarchically ordered multiple sequence alignments.

-This **HCV-GLUE** base project can be extended with additional layers, openly available via GitHub, including:
+This HCV-GLUE project can be extended with additional layers, openly available via GitHub, including:

   - **[NCBI-HCV-GLUE](https://github.com/giffordlabcvr/NCBI-HCV-GLUE)**: extends HCV-GLUE through the incorporation of all HCV sequence data published in NCBI GenBank.
   - **[PHE-HCV-DRUG-RESISTANCE ](https://github.com/giffordlabcvr/PHE-HCV-DRUG-RESISTANCE)**: a drug resistance-focused extension incorporating an analysis tool that provides genotypic assessment of drug resistance/susceptibility.